Tom Rice

 Hugh Thompson Rice Jr. (born August 4, 1957) is an American lawyer and politician who served as the U.S. representative for from 2013 to 2023.
-The district serves most of the northeastern corner of the state and includes Myrtle Beach, the Grand Strand, Florence, Cheraw, and Darlington.
-A Republican, Rice was first elected in 2012 and was a member of the freshman class chosen to sit at the House Republican leadership table.
-Rice was reelected in 2014, defeating Democratic nominee Gloria Bromell Tinubu in a rematch of the 2012 election.
+The district contained most of the northeastern corner of the state and includes Myrtle Beach, the Grand Strand, Florence, Cheraw, and Darlington.
+He is a member of the Republican Party.

+Rice was first elected in 2012 and was a member of the freshman class chosen to sit at the House Republican leadership table.

-Rice was one of ten Republicans to vote to impeach Donald Trump in the second impeachment of Donald Trump.
-In January 2021, the South Carolina Republican Party censured him for voting for the impeachment.
-In 2022, Trump endorsed a primary opponent for his seat.
-Rice lost the Republican nomination in the June 14 primary to South Carolina state representative Russell Fry, garnering less than 25% of the vote.
-He is also the only member of Congress who voted against certifying the results of the 2020 presidential election and in favor of Trump’s impeachment.
+In 2021, Rice was one of ten Republicans to vote to impeach Donald Trump, leading to his censure by the South Carolina Republican Party.
+He became a vocal critic of Trump, who later endorsed Russell Fry, a state representative, to challenge Rice in the Republican primary.
+In 2022, Rice lost renomination to Fry in a landslide, garnering less than 25% of the vote.
+This was the worst performance for a House incumbent in a primary with just one incumbent running since 1992.

 Early life and education

 Rice was born in Charleston, South Carolina, on August 4, 1957.
 He was four years old when his parents divorced, and his mother, a teacher, took him and his brother Clay to Myrtle Beach.
 Rice's first job was a busboy when he was 12, and he was variously a night shift fry cook, a grocery store bag boy, and miniature golf course manager while still in high school.
 Rice was 16 when his father died.

-Rice was offered a scholarship to Duke University but enrolled at the University of South Carolina, where he earned a bachelor's degree (B.S.) and in 1979, a master's degree in accounting.
-In 1982, he earned a J.D. degree from the University of South Carolina School of Law.
+Rice was offered a scholarship to Duke University but enrolled at the University of South Carolina, where he earned a bachelor's degree and in 1979, a master's degree in accounting.
+In 1982, he earned a Juris Doctor from the University of South Carolina School of Law.